 Jawoyn Rangers work includes land, fire and weed management, as well as cultural management of one the world’s largest and most significant bodies of rock art.
 They also work in collaboration with the Nitmiluk National Park rangers in managing fire, and conducting rock art surveys in the park.

-The Jawoyn Association hosts two savanna carbon projects, Jawoyn 1 and Jawoyn 2.
-The Rangers are also engaged in management of the South East Arnhem Land project (hosted by ALFA NT) and the Nitmiluk National Park project (hosted by the joint-managed Nitmiluk National Park).
+Jawoyn Rangers are also part of the West Arnhem Land Fire Abatement (WALFA) registered under ALFA NT and the Nitmiluk National Park project hosted by the joint-managed Nitmiluk National Park.